Understanding Closing Costs

 The ultimate question: how much of my own money do I need to buy a home?
 The answer is – it depends!
 But let’s take a step back and start with why.
 Borrowers need a down payment to show the lender that you are serious about the investment of buying your own home, by being willing to put in your own money (called a down payment), not just the lender’s money.
 The amount could vary, depending on which loan program you use.

-Conventional – requiring 5% down
+Conventional – Requiring 3% down

-FHA – requiring 3.5% down
+FHA – Requiring 3.5% down

-VA – requiring 0% down
+VA – Requiring 0% down

 Various down payment sources may be used.
 The first, most obvious one, would be cash from savings.
 The next would be gift funds (see the Ask Ark section below for eligibility requirements for gift funds) and the last would be down payment assistance programs.
 These programs help prospective home buyers get into a home faster by offering assistance through a grant for down payment costs or closing costs.
 Find more information in the Resources section below.

 At the same time, the more money you have after closing, the less likely you are to default.
 All in all, a lender is looking to understand: Does the applicant have a financial cushion to fall back on if their income is unexpectedly interrupted?

 Have they shown a pattern and habit of saving money over time?
 In most cases the lender will want to verify that an applicant has an amount equal to 2 months’ worth of their total housing payment (including real estate taxes and homeowner’s insurance) saved up in a capital account, after they subtract any cash required for down-payment & closing costs.

 It’s also important to know what the source of your assets are.
 Is it savings?
 Was it a gift?
 Was it a one-time settlement or bonus?
 Discuss your entire financial status/picture with your Mortgage Advisor.